zetxqx/gateway-api-inference-extension/config/charts/inferencepool/README.md

 **Note:** Prometheus monitoring requires the Prometheus Operator and ServiceMonitor CRD to be installed in the cluster.

 For GKE environments, monitoring is enabled by setting `provider.name` to `gke` and `inferenceExtension.monitoring.gke.enabled` to `true`.
-This will create the necessary `ClusterPodMonitoring` and RBAC resources for metrics collection.
+This will create the necessary `PodMonitoring` and RBAC resources for metrics collection.

 Then apply it with: